 School of Art & Design

-A unique approach to studying advertising, marketing, public relations and digital media .
+A unique approach to studying management,, marketing, public relations and digital media .

 Duration: